adouche/adouche.github.io/blog/17_Stalix4.md

 #ix #stal/ix #loginshell #interactiveshell

 In previous posts, I wrote about why I started my own Linux distribution.
 (Why stal/IX.
-[Part 1](9_Stalix1.md), [Part 2](10_Stalix2.md), [Part 3](11_Stalix3.md).
+[Part 1](9_Stalix1.md), [Part 2](10_Stalix2.md), [Part 3](11_Stalix3.md)).

 In short, many things in Unix/Linux annoy me, and the easiest way to fix them is to have control over the entire environment!

-Recently, I was troubleshooting with a colleague about why ssh was behaving strangely on a machine with stal/IX installed.
+Recently, I was troubleshooting with a colleague about why ssh was behaving strangely on a machine with [stal/IX](https://github.com/stal-ix)installed.
 The "strangeness" was due to the difference in behavior of the ssh daemon in interactive vs. batch mode.

 This strangeness is actually very easily explained - it is caused by confusion between the login shell and the interactive shell!